satudaku/Calculate_pi/README.md

 pi / 4 = the number points in the circle / total number of points pi = 4 * the number points in the circle / total number of points
 ```
-The more points the more likely close to pi value.
+The more points will bring result closer to pi value.